-We see how he carefully composes the image to give us as many Islamic elements as possible.
+We see how he carefully composed the image to give the viewer as many Islamic elements as possible.
 The girl kneels on a beautiful oriental carpet.
-She reads from what we could suppose is a calligraphed manuscript of the Qur’an.
+She reads from what we could suppose is a calligraphed manuscript of the Quran.
 The book is set on a rehal, which is an X-shaped book rest used for holding holy books during recitation.
-The rehal is one object Hamdi uses in many of his paintings as an identifier of Islamic culture.
-The Bakhour incense burner is another object Osman strategically places in front of the girl as a religious object of Muslim culture.
+The rehal is one object Hamdi used in many of his paintings as an identifier of Islamic culture.
+The Bakhour incense burner is another object Osman strategically placed in front of the girl as a religious object of Muslim culture.
 Last but not least, the tiles on the wall, displayed in a beautiful regular geometric pattern representative of Islamic architecture, are sure to capture attention through their amazing color.
 The Mashrabiya, an Islamic lattice fence on the left, captivates through its intricate pattern.

 In a Türbe